tatut/xtdb-inspector/README.md

 ### 2022-10-17
 - Add `:allow-editing?` configuration option (default: `true`) for disabling doc edit functionality
+- Support `:wrap-page-fn` that wraps any page rendering with a custom fn

 ### 2022-08-10
 - Show latest transaction first by default